 So profound and so necessary is yoga to the evolving consciousness, there is no more important subject in the world than that of yoga.

 Yoga must be approached initially as a philosophy–but a philosophy which by its very nature stimulates its investigators to engage in practical applications through which they will experience (and demonstrate) for themselves its truth and worth.
 That which begins as theory develops into practice which culminates in realization.
 Yoga is thus a philosophy, a discipline, and an experience.
 It is a revelation of consciousness.
 It is also a statement of Things As They Are, Things As They Should Be, and Things As They Shall Be.
 These three considerations, like yoga itself, possess the dual nature of theory and objectification.
 Yoga, then, is both philosophy and science.
 And since rational thought always precedes rational action, we should begin with the philosophical side of Yoga.

 Then and now

-In the second chapter of the Bhagavad Gita Krishna tells Arjuna: “There was never a time when I did not exist, nor you, nor any of these kings.
-Nor is there any future in which we shall cease to be.”
-(Bhagavad Gita 2:12) That is, we are eternal beings, without beginning and without end.
+In the second chapter of the Bhagavad Gita Krishna tells Arjuna: “Truly there never was a time when I was not, nor you, nor these lords of men–nor in the future will there be a time when we shall cease to be” (Bhagavad Gita 2:12).
+That is, we are eternal beings, without beginning and without end.